RishavSE/Quickdesk/README.md

 ### ✅ Current Features
 - User registration and login with role selection (`user` or `support`)
 - Secure authentication using JWT
-- Passwords hashed using bcrypt
+- Passwords hashed using Bcrypt

 - User Dashboard:
   - Submit new support tickets